US executes 2nd man in a week; lawyers said he had dementia

 As the lethal chemical was injected, Purkey took several deep breaths and blinked repeatedly, laying his head back down on the gurney.
 His time of death was 8:19 a.m.
 EDT.

-His spiritual adviser was in the room, wearing a face mask and a surgical mask and appeared to be praying, his gloved hands held together at the palms.
+“We took care of today what we needed to take care of,” Long said.
+“It has been a long time coming.
+He needed to take his last breath; he took my daughter’s last breath.
+And there’s some resolve.
+There is no closure, and there never will be because I won’t get my daughter back.”

 The Supreme Court cleared the way for the execution to take place just hours before, ruling in a 5-4 decision.
-The four liberal justices dissented, like they did for the first case earlier this week.
+The four liberal justices dissented, as they had for the first case earlier this week.

 Justice Sonia Sotomayor wrote that “proceeding with Purkey’s execution now, despite the grave questions and factual findings regarding his mental competency, casts a shroud of constitutional doubt over the most irrevocable of injuries.”
 She was joined by Ruth Bader Ginsburg, Stephen Breyer and Elena Kagan.